-Learn how to recognize and manage high and low blood sugar levels to help you avoid levels that can lead to medical emergencies, such as diabetic ketoacidosis or dehydration from high blood sugar levels or loss of consciousness from severe low blood sugar levels.
-Most high or low blood sugar problems can be managed at home by following your doctor's instructions.
+Learn how to recognize and manage high and low blood sugar levels.
+Then you can help avoid levels that can lead to medical emergencies, such as diabetic ketoacidosis or dehydration from high blood sugar levels or loss of consciousness from severe low blood sugar levels.
+Most high or low blood sugar problems can be managed at home.
+You just need to follow your doctor's instructions.

 You can help avoid blood sugar problems by following your doctor's instructions on the use of insulin or diabetes medicines, diet, and exercise.
-Home blood sugar testing will help you determine whether your blood sugar is within your target range.
-If you have had very low blood sugar, you may be tempted to let your sugar level run high so that you do not have another low blood sugar problem.
-But it is most important that you keep your blood sugar in your target range.
-You can do this by following your treatment plan and checking your blood sugar regularly.
+Home blood sugar testing will help you see if your blood sugar is within your target range.
+If you've had very low blood sugar, you may be tempted to let your sugar level run high so that you don't have another low blood sugar problem.
+But it's so important to keep your blood sugar in your target range.
+To do this, follow your treatment plan and check your blood sugar regularly.

-Sometimes a pregnant woman can get diabetes during her pregnancy.
+Sometimes a woman can get diabetes during pregnancy.
 This is called gestational diabetes.
 Blood sugar levels are checked regularly during the pregnancy to keep levels within a target range.

 Children who have diabetes need their parents' help to keep their blood sugar levels in a target range and to exercise safely.
-Be sure that children learn the symptoms of both high and low blood sugar so they can tell others when they need help.
+Be sure that children learn the symptoms of both high and low blood sugar.
+Then they can tell others when they need help.
 There are many support groups and diabetes education centres to help parents and children understand about blood sugar, exercise, diet, and medicines.

-Teens especially may have a hard time keeping their blood sugar levels in control because their bodies are growing and developing.
+Teens especially may have a hard time keeping their blood sugar levels in control.
+That's because their bodies are growing and developing.
 Also, they want to be with their friends and eat foods that may affect their blood sugar.
-Having diabetes during the teenage years is not easy.
-But your teen is at an excellent age to understand the disease and its treatment and to take over some of the responsibilities of his or her care.
+Having diabetes during the teen years isn't easy.
+But it's an excellent age to understand the disease and its treatment.
+Your teen can take over some of the duties of their care.

-If your blood sugar level reads too high or too low but you are feeling well, you may want to recheck your sugar level or recalibrate your blood glucose meter.
+If your blood sugar level reads too high or too low but you feel fine, you may want to recheck your sugar level or recalibrate your blood glucose meter.
 The problem may be with either your blood sample or the machine.

 High blood sugar occurs when the sugar (glucose) level in your blood rises above your target range.
-Eating too many calories, missing medicines (insulin or pills), or having an infection or illness, injury, surgery, or emotional stress can cause your blood sugar to rise.
+Your blood sugar can rise when you eat too many calories or miss taking your medicines (insulin or pills).
+It can also rise when you have an infection or illness, an injury, or surgery.
+Even emotional stress can cause your blood sugar to rise.

-High blood sugar usually develops slowly over a period of hours to days.
-But missing a dose of insulin can cause a rapid rise in blood sugar levels.
+High blood sugar usually happens slowly over a period of hours to days.
+But missing a dose of insulin can cause a quick rise in blood sugar levels.
 Blood sugar levels just above your target range may make you feel tired and thirsty.
-If your blood sugar level stays higher than your target range for weeks, your body will adjust to that level, and you may not have as many symptoms of high blood sugar.
+If your blood sugar stays higher than your target range for weeks, your body will adjust to that level.
+You may not have as many symptoms of high blood sugar.

-Unless you don't monitor your blood sugar regularly or you don't notice the symptoms of high blood sugar, you usually will have time to treat high blood sugar so that you can prevent high blood sugar emergencies.
+Unless you don't monitor your blood sugar regularly or you don't notice the symptoms of high blood sugar, you likely will have time to treat high blood sugar so that you can prevent high blood sugar emergencies.
 Three things can help you prevent high blood sugar problems: